3ndG4me/torphantom/README.md

 This script spoofs your mac address, and then routes all traffic through the TOR network.
 It is currently a WIP.

+## Notice:
+Current macOS version does not route all traffic through TOR, this will be fixed in an update ASAP.
+Current configuration only routes MOST traffic through TOR via socks5 proxy.
+Any apps not configured to use this proxy (such as a curl call with no proxy flags) will not go through TOR.
+Proceed with caution!

+**Remember this tool is still in BETA and all risk and activtiy falls back on you (whether the app is in BETA or not)**

 TODO:
 1. Add in arguments for more interfaces other than eth0 and wlan0 (currently hardcoded)
 2. Dynamic interfaces for macOS (currently hardcoded for WiFi interface only)
+3. Update macOS version to use ipfw config (current version does not route all traffic)
-3. More Linux support (currently install script is for Debian based distros only)
+4. More Linux support (currently install script is for Debian based distros only)

 DONE:
 1. macOS Support